techjw/cicd-demo/README.md

 Demonstrate build/deploy of the Duck Hunt application using S2I from source code.
 The application requires nodejs 12, so create an ImageStream for ubi8/nodejs-12

+* You will need privileges to import the imagestream to the `openshift` namespace.
+* Alternatively, create the project first and add the imagestream to the demo project.

 ```bash
 oc create -f imagestream-nodejs12.yaml
 oc new-project demo-s2i-git